jlfaucher/executor5-bulk/docs/trunk/tools/oorexxdocs_Jenkins/Readme.txt

    and rename to ooRexxdocs-build, follow the instructions in the readme.txt file.

 2. Copy the items in folder oorexxdocs_Jenkins to ooRexxdocs-build

+2.5 *NEW* Copy the items in folder bldoc_orx to ooRexxdocs-build

 3. Do not forget to INSTALL the Liberation Fonts (step 7) before building